matthewwilfred/matthewwilfred.github.io/_posts/2016-10-23-DSI-project2.md

 1. How long individual genres lasted; and
 2. How high in the rankings they climbed

-Looking at the colour-coded curves by genre, we see that __Country__, __Rock and Rap persisted the longest__ in charts, which is the same set of genres that were the three most popular seen in the very first graph.
+Looking at the colour-coded curves by genre, we see that Country, Rock and Rap persisted the longest in charts, which is the same set of genres that were the three most popular seen in the very first graph.
 The median rankings of these same genres also each broke into Top 10 at one point or another, but of the three Rap only made it to the 2nd place, as shown by the table in the bottom left, while the other 2 both reach the number one spot.

-We can also see that a number of genres __did not last long, falling off at fewer than 20 weeks__:
+We can also see that a number of genres did not last long, falling off at fewer than 20 weeks:

 - Electronica
 - __Jazz (red)__